Opentrons/opentrons/api/docs/source/calibration.rst

 .. important::

-	Every time you connect to the robot, you need to home all axes before doing anything else.
+	When you connect to the robot, home all axes before doing anything else.

 .. note::